 Use UDP Fast I/O¶

-This option is experimental but for those who have used it, it can result in much higher throughput.
-Not all platforms support it, however.
+This option is considered experimental by OpenVPN, but for those who have used it, it can result in much higher throughput.
+Not all platforms support this feature, however.

 Increase Send/Receive Buffer¶